jomy-kk/LTBio/README.md

 All rights reserved.
 No code in this repository is licessenced.
 This repository is object of evaluation of some Master's and Doctoral's theses.

 #### Language and Dependencies
 Developed and tested on Python 3.10.4.
-See dependencies in `requirements.txt`.
+See Python dependencies in `requirements.txt`, and install the following on your machine if needed:
+* `graphviz` to plot Pipeline diagrams (`sudo apt-get install graphviz` or `brew install graphviz`)

 #### Contribute!